 - The simulation is steady.

 - The gravity effect on the fluid is equal to -9.81 m.s-2 along the Y-axis.
-Because in this case, in addition to investigating the effect of the forced convection from the fans, the effect of free convection due to the buoyancy forces has also been investigated.
+Because in this case, in addition to investigating the effect of the forced convection from the fans, we also investigate the effect of free convection due to the buoyancy forces.

-A summary of the defining steps of the problem and its solution is given in the following table:
+The following table presents a summary of the defining steps of the problem and its solution:

 |RNG||Near wall treatment|